 Mark Bennett is a renaissance man of sorts.
-He collects vintage wines, regularly tops 200 on the bowling lanes, and has dominated multiple chile eating competitions — including one hosted by a SCOTUS Justice.
+He collects vintage wines, regularly tops 200 on the bowling lanes, and has dominated multiple chile eating competitions -- including one hosted by a SCOTUS Justice.
 He also brought a case before the Supreme Court in his mid-20s, and, once he got to the bench himself in 1994, has championed access to justice and legal innovation through technology in his home courtroom in Sioux City.
-You can view his full resume here.

 CullCast spotlights the innovators, influencers and disrupters in law and technology who are revolutionizing the legal profession.
 You can listen to and download the podcast below.
 Look for it next week in iTunes and on Soundcloud.